 He attended the University of Wisconsin Agriculture School one winter.
 There he learned butter-making and cheese-making.
 He was the first one from Sheboygan County to attend the University of Wisconsin Agriculture School.
 He learned machine trade in the Foundry.

-He lived in Milwaukee for several years.
-Then he lived in Sheboygan for a few years.
-Fred was a farmer near Cedar Grove, later a machinist in Milwaukee, and moved with Jane and family to a homestead about 25 miles northwest of Miles City, Montana.
+After their children were born, the Frederic Walvoord family moved to Miles City, Montana in 1915.
+They lived on a homestead there.
+Fred had been a farmer near Cedar Grove, and later a machinist in Milwaukee, and moved with Jane and family to a homestead about 25 miles northwest of Miles City, Montana.
 It was eight miles west of Angela.
 They had sheep and lived there from 1915 to 1919.
 Their house was made of lumber, with sod for insulation.

 Fred was buried there.
 He died on August 13, 1925 when he was just 56-years-old.
 His funeral was on August 19, 1925.
 Psalm 103:13-18, 1 Corinthians 15:20-28, 35-38 and Hebrews 7:1, were read at the funeral.

-Jane died in Miles City, Montana on December 3, 1970 at the age of 96.
+Jane died in Miles City, Montana on December 3, 1970 at the age of 96!
 She was buried December 7th at Custer County Cemetery in Montana.